 What are the course instructors like?

-Lead Teachers have a strong background in education coupled with technical expertise in the area they teach.
-They are supported by Camp Instructors, who are most frequently talented Computer Science …
+Programme Leaders have a strong background in education coupled with technical expertise in the area they teach.
+They are supported by Camp Tutors, who are most frequently talented Computer Science …

 Artificial Intelligence (AI) is the hottest topic in tech right now and is already having a significant impact on our lives.
 Want to know how a computer named ‘Deep Blue’ beat a chess grandmaster over twenty years ago?
 Or how the AI behind AlphaGo beat the best human ‘GO’ player in the world?